AdJansen/CSI4107-Information-Retrieval-System/README.md

 ### create_tfidf_index(inverted_index, total_documents)

 We precompute the tfidf of each inverted_index word.
 The ifidf index is represented similarly to the inverted_index dictionary, but the tf value is replaced with a tfidf value.
 The tfidf is calculated using the modified euqation as provided in the assignment description.

+The inverted_index dictionary is copied, then modified iteratively to replace the word-document tf scores with tfidf scores.
+This results in a quick-running generator for these scores.

 ### query_tfidf_index(queries, inverted_index, total_documents)